 PA on Apollo at Brid

 Apollo is a 23 foot Legend trailer sailer.
-We bought her six years ago, when I knew very little about sailing.
+I bought her many years ago, when I knew very little about sailing.
 She had a fully battened mainsail, a 110% genoa, fixed blocks for the genoa sheets and no traveller.

 Apollo was an excellent trailer-sailer, a good boat for a beginner to potter about in.
 On the East Coast, with the nearest port twenty miles away, the best way to spend time on the boat during busy weekends was racing, as repeated pottering about the bay could get quite boring.
 Unfortunately, we were hopeless at racing.